sanjeetkumaritoutlook/sample-communication-subject/README.md

 this  web component is also hosted in Github pages via dist (act like AWS S3 bucket)

+## Force a Full GitHub Pages Deployment

+GitHub Pages by default uses Jekyll, which ignores files in folders starting with _ and sometimes messes up file serving.
+Adding .nojekyll ensures that all files (especially JS files) are served properly.

+After adding this step:

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.